 - Add value to card (this will be charged to the credit card linked to your Apple Wallet)

-As long as you’ve got a MasterCard, American Express or Apple card linked to your Apple Wallet, you can easily charge your digital Suica card just by tapping a few things on your phone.
-You can also charge your digital Suica card on certain IC card machines at larger JR stations in Japan and at most convenience stores in Japan.
+As long as you’ve got a MasterCard, American Express or Apple card linked to your Apple Wallet, you can easily charge your digital IC card just by tapping a few things on your phone (and, as noted above, Visa card may now work as well).
+You can also charge your digital IC card on certain IC card machines at larger JR stations in Japan and at most convenience stores in Japan.
 At JR stations, look for the IC card machines (Suica, Icoca etc) and find one that has a tray large enough to hold your phone (don’t jam your phone into one not designed to hold a phone as it may get stuck).
 At convenience stores, just hold up your phone to the cashier and say “charge.”
 In both cases, you must use Japanese cash to charge the digital IC on your phone (ie, you cannot use a credit card).
+For more details, see How To Charge A Suica, Pasmo Or Icoca Card In Apple Wallet.

 IC card machine at a JR station © Chris Rowthorn

 Yes!
 What you can do is buy a physical Icoca card at any major JR train station in the Kansai area of Japan (including at Kansai Airport).
 Then, you can import your physical Icoca card into your Apple Wallet.
 It will import the remaining balance on the card.
 This process is described here.
 Thereafter, you can charge your Icoca card at IC card machines and convenience stores in Japan, as described in the previous section.
-Obviously, the shortcoming of this method is that you won’t be able to get an IC card on your phone until you get to Kansai.
-But you could always buy a Welcome Suica or Pasmo Passport in Tokyo and then switch to a digital Icoca when you get to Kansai.
+And, if you arrive in Tokyo first, you can buy a physical Suica card and import it into your iPhone.

 Importing a physical Icoca card into an iPhone © Michael Rogers